Oregon-Public-Data-Project/OR-COVID-Tracking/hhs_hospitals/README.md

 ### A simplified subset of COVID variables

 There are many useful variables.
 But for a quick summary sometimes its easier to just use a subset.
 This is a renaming convention I've been using for an abbreviated view.
+The below uses the format original\_variable\_name ==> shortened variable name.

   all\_adult\_hospital\_inpatient\_beds\_7\_day\_avg ==> adult\_inpatient\_beds